 At this point in the TechTarget article, they go out to an “independent source,” which is Convergent IS, which is an SAP consulting partner.
 Therefore, nothing that Convergent IS says about SAP can be published without the approval of SAP, as explained in the SAP partnership agreement, as we covered in the article The Control on Display with the SAP Partnership Agreement.

 Convergent IS Used to Provide Some Inaccurate and Highly Promotional Quotes

 SAP as a translytical data platform opens up new business possibilities, according to Shaun Syvertsen, managing partner at Convergent IS, a firm based in Calgary, Alta., that provides consulting services for SAP systems, including SAP Fiori and S/4HANA.
 Convergent IS not only provides these SAP-related services but also runs its business on S/4HANA.

 “We moved our business onto S/4HANA about two years ago, and what really appealed to me was that you have a database that you could ask a more difficult question to and you get the answer much more quickly,” Syvertsen said.
 “This effectively opens the door to asking questions that you could not previously ask and having access to that information more timely than previously possible.”

-The question to ask is why did a tiny consulting company, that had 35 employees at the time of the S/4HANA implementation choose this application?
+The question to ask is, why did a small consulting company, that had 35 employees at the time of the S/4HANA implementation choose this application?
 Did Convergent IS need S/4HANA?
 Of course not.
 Did they implement S/4HANA to use themselves as a reference account so they could get S/4HANA business?